 In other words: a pilot plant like Ecovative’s will have to overcome huge obstacles in order to become financially independent.
 Most of these obstacles can be overcome, but it would take between 5 and 10 years to do so.
 There are few companies that are prepared to take such a financial risk.

-Too bad for the mycelium materials, but it will most likely never beat polystyrene.
+Too bad for the mycelium materials, but it will most likely never beat polystyrene, unless if oil becomes much, much more expensive.
 Again, there are many reasons why:

 - Cost of raw materials, especially spawn

 - Incubation time = rotation time of a few weeks